-17. Contract liabilities 2022 2021

-Project and Construction Management Procurement 2,249 2,024 3,391 4,221
+17. Contract liabilities 2023 2022 Project and Construction Management Procurement 5,087 5,328 2,249 2,024 10,415 4,273 Revenue recognised from: 2023 2022 Contract liabilities at start of the year 577 2,500 Performance obligations satisfied in prior year

-4,273 7,612

 Contract liabilities relate to billings made to customers for which no revenue was recognised to date.
 These billings may have been based on milestones being met that are not reflective of meaningful progress towards the satisfaction of performance obligation.
 Billings may also be based on the advances required prior to or on commencement of required work.
+It also includes the portion of Project Advances that relate to fees yet to be earned or recognised.
+The outstanding balances of these accounts increased in 2023 due to the undertaking of new contracts during the period